-The publication can be found here: Postmarketing Analysis of Misuse, Abuse, and Diversion of Xtampza ER
+The publication can be found here: link

 About Collegium Pharmaceutical, Inc.

 Collegium is a specialty pharmaceutical company committed to being the leader in responsible pain management.
 Collegium's headquarters are located in Stoughton, Massachusetts.
 For more information, please visit the company's website at www.collegiumpharma.com.